Paul Friedlander

 1999

-· Commission for the construction of a Nambu, an interactive light sculpture for the New Art Gallery, Walsall.
-The work is part of their permanent collection.
+· Commission for the construction of a Nambu, an interactive light sculpture for the New Art Gallery, Walsall. mixed media, 2.5 x 2 m diameter.

 1998

-· Receive the Ushio America Award for Innovation.
+· Receive the Ushio America Award for Innovation, 16 April.

 1997

-· Commission to design and manufacture 3D scanner prototype for Tom DeWitt, American video artist and inventor.
+· Commission to design and manufacture 3D scanner prototype for Tom DeWitt, American video artist and inventor 1 – 30 April.

 · Co-invent 'Megamouse' with my son, Jack, the mouse so large you have to sit on it and push it round with your feet.
 Performance with Jack featuring Megamouse and other light works at Technorama, Switzerland’s leading science museum.